JonathanMEdwards/subtext10/doc/language.md

 > `try {...} else reject` could be instead `try? {...}`.
 Likewise `optionally {...}` could be just `try {...}`.
 To crash on incompleteness, `try! {...}`.
 This design is more consistent with the way other conditional forms are handled, but it may be too subtle.

 ### Boolean operations
-Subtext does not use Boolean values like conventional languages do for making decisions.
+Subtext does not use Boolean Algebra like conventional languages do.
 The standard Boolean operations can be done with `try` blocks instead.
 Here is the recipe for writing boolean operations:
 ```
 // a?
 OR b?
 try {